Published 18th February 2021

 Bitcoin isn’t subject to bank charges and government regulations.
 That means all transactions – including international ones – are fast and have minimal fees.
 Crucially, Bitcoin offers a solution for people in poor countries who don’t have access to a bank.

-A secure system which protects anonymity of the users
+A secure system that protects anonymity of the users

 Although blockchain is a public ledger where you can see all the transactions, it doesn’t record users’ identities, so your personal details can’t be shared with a third party.
 Transactions are very secure because the blockchain is virtually impossible to hack.